 Give Me Head Productions

-After calling the number and making a good impression, the team agreed to fly Dunc out for an interview and told him to bring enough underwear for the summer.
+After calling the number and making a good impression, the team agreed to fly Duncan out for an interview and told him to bring enough underwear for the summer.

 When he finally got to the interview room several days later, CEO Cassidy and his sidekick Charlie Ryba stood up right away.